In this 8-week course, we’ll give you tools to help you resolve some of the biggest communication questions in life.

 Sara has worked with tens of thousands of students in sectors from Google to Mindvalley to Burning Man, teaching authentic leadership and authentic communication.
 She is passionate about exposing the joy of human connection and exploring our creative potential through relationship.

-Subscribe to our mailing list and receive a free download of the Authentic Relating Games Mini-Manual!
+Subscribe to our mailing list and receive a free download of the Art of Difficult Conversations Mini-Course!